 1. Choose the perfect spot for your Ring device

-4. Welcome your Ring device to the neighbourhood
+3. Welcome your Ring device to the neighbourhood

-If you want to offer them extra peace of mind, consider adding them as a shared user to your Ring device, so they too can see who’s there, no matter where they are.
+If you want to offer them extra peace of mind, consider adding them as a Shared User to your Ring device, so they too can see who’s there, no matter where they are.
 Find out more about adding a Shared User.

 5. Review what's happened at home